4.10. Paraxial Analysis

 Group/Raytracer

-From a Raytracer with a specific geometry the TMA object is calculated with the member function tma().
+From a Raytracer, the TMA for the full geometry is calculated with the method tma().

 tma = RT.tma()